MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Healthcare/Healthcare-overview.md

 ms.author: matgos
 ---

-# Overview of  Microsoft Cloud for Healthcare entities
+# Overview of  Microsoft for Healthcare entities

-This section provides the information for [Microsoft Cloud for Healthcare](/dynamics365/industry/healthcare/overview) entities.
-Microsoft Cloud for Healthcare offers a comprehensive set of solutions for the healthcare market.
-Bringing together capabilities from Microsoft Dynamics 365, Microsoft 365, and Microsoft Azure, Microsoft Cloud for Healthcare expedites a healthcare organization’s ability to roll out solutions.
+This section provides the information for [Microsoft for Healthcare](/dynamics365/industry/healthcare/overview) entities.
+Microsoft for Healthcare offers a comprehensive set of solutions for the healthcare market.
+Bringing together capabilities from Microsoft Dynamics 365, Microsoft 365, and Microsoft Azure, Microsoft for Healthcare expedites a healthcare organization’s ability to roll out solutions.
 Patients, providers, and care coordinators can perform daily duties in a modern yet familiar user-interface that provides robust functionality.
 You can also build your own healthcare applications using these modules and entities.

-For more information, see [Microsoft Cloud for Healthcare](/dynamics365/industry/healthcare/overview).
+For more information, see [Microsoft for Healthcare](/dynamics365/industry/healthcare/overview).

 The modules and associated descriptions are aligned with the [HL7 FHIR (Release 4)](http://hl7.org/fhir/) standards.